 Repetition is one of the most effective ways to induce a hypnotic state, in other words, make the subjects more suggestible and create powerful associations.

-Advertising leverages this principle to create affinity and intent.
+Hypnosis in advertising leverages this principle to create affinity and intent.
 The same advertisements are repeated over and over again, across various media.

 And with powerful retarget marketing algorithms on the Internet, the advertisements can now follow you!